 The Second City Theater in Chicago pioneered improv theater and comedy games in the 1960s.
 The Second City trained many of the most renowned comics of our time, including Bill Murray, Tina Fey, Stephen Colbert, and Amy Pohler.

-One of Steve Treseler's mentors, composer and author W. A. Mathieu, was the first musical director of The Second City.
+One of Treseler's mentors, composer and author W. A. Mathieu, was the first musical director of The Second City.
 He developed musical adaptations theater games to support the actors on stage, and later on, Mathieu and the Chicago Improvising Players arranged musical games into multi-movement “Game Symphonies.”

 Mathieu says “the purpose of musical games is not to generate a polished product, but to make musicians feel safe, adventuresome, and confident in the creative process.”